falaybeg/ObjectOrientedProgramming-OOP-Examples/README.md

-In this repository was tried to create a example for every OOP concept.
+In this repository was tried to create a example for every Object Oriented Programming (OOP) concepts.
-The repository consists of following topics:
+The repository consists of following OOP topics:

 - Class/Object
 - Encapsulation